 So who was Maqbool Fida Husain?

-Earlier works of art by him were deemed offensive and an insult to Indian religion.
-Husain was a Muslim but may Indian people follow the Hindu faith.
-His paintings from the 70s showed nude Hindu deities and upset many people.
+Earlier works of art by him were now deemed offensive and an insult to the Indian religion.

 He became a figure of hate in India and faced court proceedings, vandalism and death threats.

 By the 21st Century the situation was getting worse instead of better and Maqbool decided to leave India.

 He put himself under self imposed exile, moved to the U.K. and began living in London, England and Dubai.